haskell-game/tiny-games-hs/README.md

 ## Rules

-Submit your [entries](#games) between now and end of February! sm and f-a will be your judges.
+Entries were submitted in the last three weeks of February 2023. sm and f-a are your judges.
 See the #haskell-game [Matrix] or [IRC] chat or this repo's [issue tracker](issues) for help/feedback/announcements.

-Here are the contest rules for this round (HTG1):
+Here were the contest rules for this round:

 1. You can submit any number of entries to the official repo, haskell-game/tiny-games-hs.
    Each should be a playable game or amusement in one haskell file